12 Reasons Why Women Stay In Abusive Relationships

-With the growing numbers of women reporting to be harassed in a relationship, most of us must wonder why do women stay in abusive relationships?
+With the growing numbers of women reporting being harassed in a relationship, most of us must wonder, why do women stay in abusive relationships?
 As per 2011 reports from the Centers for Disease Control and Prevention’s National Intimate Partner and Sexual Violence Survey (NISVS), at least one in three women is subjected to physical harassment by their partners at some point in their lives (1).
 However, abuse may not be limited to just physical, it can also be mental and emotional.
 Physical abuse may include hitting, kicking, snapping, or in worst cases, causing trauma to the partner.
 On the other hand, emotional abuse may include constant insults, threatening, and isolating the partner.
 Any woman who is in an abusive relationship is advised to walk out on a man who disrespects and causes any harm to them.
 It may not be easy as most relationships could be more complicated than they seem to be.
 Unfortunately, some women feel trapped and choose to continue in abusive relationships for many reasons.
 This post allows you to understand the probable reasons why women choose to continue in such relationships.
 Read on.

 12 Reasons Why Women Stay In Abusive Relationships